 Popular Portable Off-the Shelf Solutions

-Bonds-of-steel makes a selection of popular solutions but does custom work as well.
-Combination of aluminum tubing with steel toppers, for a transportable weight of 50-80lb.
+Bonds-of-steel makes a selection of standard solutions but does custom work as well.
+Steel, with a transportable weight of 50-80lb.

 X-Pole is a popular all-aluminum A-frame that is adjustable in height and can weigh between 40-75lb.